- 1 Vegan Diet for Liver Health and Non-Alcoholic Fatty Liver Disease, NAFLD

 EXERCISE IS ESSENTIAL

-- To choose a diet which improves overall health and specifically enhance the functioning of the liver, we have classified a vegan diet for liver disease into sub-categories.
+- To choose a diet that improves overall health and specifically enhances the functioning of the liver, we have classified a vegan diet for liver disease into sub-categories.

 THE BEST DIET FOR FATTY LIVER, NAFLD

 As the name suggests, this vegan diet consists of foods that assist in eliminating fats from the liver.
 But an additional benefit of this diet is that it eliminates toxins and work as a cleanser and a detoxifier simultaneously.
 We’ve included foundation foods for a diet for liver health.

 - One of the main signs of liver disease is fatigue and the reason behind sluggishness is the lower energy level.
 Avocado contains healthy fats, which are particularly good for liver health and enhance energy levels.
 The vitamins and nutrients in avocado make it a food that heals the liver.
 Avocado is also an immune booster.
 People with non-alcoholic fatty liver disease suffer from low immune levels and including Avocados in their diet will be beneficial for them as they’ll have better immunity within days.